 In his first book, Beorn examines the perspective of ordinary German soldiers who played a part in the extermination of 800,000 Jews, or 90% of the Jewish population, in Belarus.
 The book is based on archival records, survivor testimony, and eyewitness interviews."
 Waitman Beorn, assistant professor of history, serves as the Louis and Frances Blumkin Professor of Holocaust and Genocide Studies at UNO.

-Christine Cutucache, Assistant Professor of Biology, working with state and local politicians and school administrators, and earning a grant from the Shewood foundation, has launched the state's largest after-school STEM program for disadvantaged youth.
+Christine Cutucache, Assistant Professor of Biology, has been named the Haddix Community Chair of Science.
+The Chair recognizes Cutucache's efforts to share her passion for science with the community.
+Her largest project to date is organizing NE STEM 4U.
+Working with state and local politicians and school administrators, and earning a grant from the Shewood foundation, has launched the state's largest after-school STEM program for disadvantaged youth.
 Teaching the youth at seven locals schools are thirty volunteer undergraduate and graduate students from the fields of biology, chemistry, physics, geography and geology.

 A partnership with the Henry Doorly Zoo was one of the projects that earned the award for Strasser.
 "In my senior level Animal Behavior Laboratory class (PSYCH/BIOL 4280), we partnered with the Omaha Henry Doorly Zoo and K-12 grade students to address a real need in the community partner; as well as making the most of the resources nonprofit partners provide for students.
 College students apply behavioral observation skills learned in the classroom to answer questions posed by zoo staff regarding specific behaviors of captive animals.
 The keepers simply do not have the time or resources needed to observe animals for several hours to find out answers to questions such as why an animal is exhibiting stereotypical or problem behaviors in their enclosure.
 In addition, other questions that might be directly relevant to the care of the animals such as the social interactions of group housed animals, reproductive status of animal they wish to bred, or engagement of the animals with the public go unaddressed.
 Animal behavior students can use what they have learned in the classroom to help answer these questions for the zoo staff."